earthcube/jsonld_forms/docker/README.md

   * people
   * datasets (aka future)

-naming pattern so that if there is a conflict; aka simple name like notebook, does not get overwriten by different users or do we just keep the subbuckets in the publshed/[username/groupname]/resource
+Naming pattern so that if there is a conflict; aka simple name like notebook, does not get overwriten by different users or do we just keep the subbuckets in the publshed/[username/groupname]/resource